NGSEP/NGSEPcore/README.txt

 			  It can be gzip compressed.
 	-o FILE		: Output file with the aligned reads in BAM format.
 	-r GENOME	: Reference genome to align reads in FASTA format.
-			  Required unless an FM-index is provided with the option -d.
+			  Required parameter.
 It can be gzip compressed.
-	-d FILE		: Index of the reference genome to align the reads.
+	-d FILE		: FM-index of the reference genome to align short reads.
 			  See GenomeIndexer for instructions to generate this file.
-			  Recommended only for short reads and large genomes.
+For large genomes it is more efficient to index the reference once and provide the index with this option.
 	-s STRING	: Id of the sample.
 Default: Sample
 	-p STRING	: Sequencing platform used to produce the reads.
 			  Supported platforms include ILLUMINA, IONTORRENT,